-While we consider our blog an engaging and helpful resource for family caregivers and those in need of assistance, we also like to read a variety of blogs.
-The fact is, caregiving for a loved one can at times feel insurmountable and isolating.
-While your health care provider should be your trusted source for all medical advice, there’s a lot to be said for finding solace and fresh ideas in support groups.
-The better a family caregiver is—physically, mentally, emotionally—the better they can help someone else living with an illness or disability.
+While we consider our blog an engaging and helpful resource for family caregivers and those in need of assistance, we also like to read a variety of other blogs.
+The fact is, caring for a loved one can, at times, feel insurmountable and isolating.

 - At The Caregiver’s Voice, Brenda Avadian, MA, draws on her experience as a caregiver for her father after his Alzheimer’s diagnosis to bring joy and support to other family caregivers.
-She is the author of “Finding the Joy in Alzheimer’s” and other books.
-Whether writing about her own insights or interviewing others, she always shares her unique sense of humor and genuine kindness.
+She’s the author of “Finding the Joy in Alzheimer’s” and other books.
+Whether writing about her personal insights or interviewing others, she always offers genuine kindness and a unique sense of humor.

-- Denise Brown has grown her blog, Caregiving.com, into webinars, a conference, trainings, and more.
-The blog actually began as a print newsletter and today there are podcasts, eight books, journals, seminars, and Caregifters, a non-profit that Brown created to allow families to apply for much-needed funds to be used however they desire – vacation, bills, etc.
+- Denise Brown has grown her print newsletter into a blog, Caregiving.com, featuring webinars, a conference, trainings, and podcasts, eight books, journals, seminars, and CareGifters, a non-profit that Brown created to gift families much-needed funds to be used however they desire – vacation, bills, etc.

-- When some people go through the experience of providing care to family, they have a new desire to help others who are, or may soon, be in their shoes.
-That’s how the EldercareABC blog got its start after Steve and Sandra Joyce got a taste of caregiving.
-The ABC is an acronym for “About Being Connected” and they have put together everything from product reviews to “teleclasses” for popular topics, in addition to the blog.
+- When some go through the experience of providing home care to family members, they have a new desire to help others who are or may soon also be in their shoes.
+That’s how the EldercareABC blog got its start after Steve and Sandra Joyce began caregiving for their aging parents.
+ABC is an acronym for “About Being Connected.”
+In addition to their elder care blog, they’ve put together robust resources – from product reviews to “teleclasses” on popular home care topics.
 “If it requires a village to raise a child, then what does it take to care for an aging parent?” they ask.
 Good question!

-- The Family Caregiving Alliance has created a space for lots of family caregivers to blog and share their stories.
-“I am new to this site and after reading a few of the stories I am actually glad to find out that I’m not so crazy and the emotions I have are normal,” one family caregiver/blogger confessed.
-And that is why this blog is a success: to show people they are not alone in their challenges and successes on this new journey of care.
+- The Family Caregiving Alliance® has created a space for family caregivers to blog and share their stories.
+“I am new to this site and after reading a few of the stories, I am glad to find out that I’m not so crazy and the emotions I have are normal,” one family caregiver/blogger confessed.
+And that’s why this blog is a success: It shows those who are caregiving for family members that they’re not alone in their challenges and successes on this new journey of care.

 - Much caregiving comes to a complicated end of relief and grief.
-Elaine Mansfield started her blog as a caregiver and continues it was a place to learn about loss, to process grief, and hear about her own journey.
-She’s authored a book, “Leaning into Love: a Spiritual Journey Through Grief” and given a TedX talk on these topics and continues to work as a hospice volunteer.
+Elaine Mansfield started her eponymous blog as a place to share what she learned about loss and processing grief through her experience as a caregiver.
+She’s authored the book, “Leaning into Love: a Spiritual Journey Through Grief” and given a TEDx talk on these topics.
+She also continues to work as a hospice volunteer.